-The Center often runs Medieval Studies courses at Fordham's London campus at Heythrop College (University of London) in Kensington Square, in the heart of London.
+The Center often runs Medieval Studies courses at Fordham's London Centre at Clerkenwell, in the heart of London.
 Undergraduates can sign up for this program during the fall or spring semesters, which in the past has offered interdisciplinary capstone courses on the archaeology and history of medieval London (taught by Dr. Maryanne Kowaleski) and Arthurian literature (taught by Dr. Susanne Hafner).
-The London program includes course-related excursions to such sites as the Tower of London, Westminster Abbey, Stonehenge, Canterbury, and other locations.
+The London program includes course-related excursions to such sites as the Tower of London, Westminster Abbey, Stonehenge, Canterbury, Bath, and other locations.
 Undergraduates in this program also have the opportunity to sign up for additional medieval courses at one of the University of London campuses affiliated with Fordham's London Centre.
 See the International Study Abroad Programs page for The London Liberal Arts Program.

-On occasion, the Center also sponsors summer courses at Fordham's London campus at Heythrop College that are open to both undergraduate and graduate students through the Fordham in London: Summer Liberal Arts program.
+On occasion, the Center also sponsors summer courses at Fordham's London Centre that are open to both undergraduate and graduate students through the Fordham in London: Summer Liberal Arts program.
 In the summer of 2020 Dr. Susanne Hafner will offer a class on London Literature.
 Previously, in the summer of 2013, our Medieval Summer in London program offered The Knights of the Round Table, taught by Dr. Susanne Hafner.
 The Summer 2012 course, English Mystics and Heretics, was taught by Dr. Patrick Hornbeck.
 For several Fordham students' experience at the Heythrop College campus, see this article in the Fordham Observer.